sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 This section deals with resource allocation decisions by ``sktime`` community members, and criteria for decision making on resource allocation violating the code of conduct.

-Scope
-^^^^^
+Legal status
+^^^^^^^^^^^^

+This guidance of applying the CoC for resource allocation decisions impacts only adjudication by the CoC committee within the jurisdiction of the CoC committee.

+It does not impact the terms of the license by which ``sktime`` - the software package - is distributed.

+Out-Of-Scope
+^^^^^^^^^^^^

+Out of scope are spaces outside ``sktime`` jurisdiction as per Section 1.

+In-Scope
+^^^^^^^^

-In scope for this section are all resource allocation decisions that satisfy at least one of the following criteria:
+In scope for this section are all resource allocation decisions that are made within ``sktime`` jurisdiction as per Section 1, including decisions that are:

+* made by elected members of the ``sktime`` community, i.e., core developers, Community Council members, Code of Conduct committee members, or
+* made as part of an ``sktime`` activity or event.

+A resource allocation is in scope if it satisfies at least one of the following criteria:

 * any decisions that allocate resources primarily obtained due to the ``sktime`` project and the volunteer contributions of the community.
   This includes research grants awarded directly for the benefit of the ``sktime`` project, commercial opportunities arising from or directly directed to the ``sktime`` project, and any activities that use the ``sktime`` brand as a primary branding.
-  This condition applies even if relevant decisions are made in personal roles, or roles other than ``sktime`` official roles.
+  This condition applies even if relevant decisions are made in personal roles, or roles other than ``sktime`` official roles, as long as it falls within the general jurisdiction scope outlined above.
 * any decisions by members of the ``sktime`` developer community, in their execution of an official ``sktime`` role.
   This especially includes core developer, Community Council, and Code of Conduct Committee roles.